Tanfield Railway: Colliery railway

 The route and structures of the oldest section of the now preserved part of the line, between Sunniside and Causey, dates from 1725, and is thus the world's oldest railway still in operation.

-(The Middleton Railway makes an alternative claim to be the oldest railway, as the first railway granted powers under the first railway Act of Parliament in 1758.)
+(The Middleton Railway makes an alternative claim to be the oldest railway, as the first railway granted powers under the first railway act of parliament in 1758.)
 The Causey to East Tanfield section was built in 1839.

 The Marley Hill engine shed was built by 1854, and was in industrial use until 1970.
 The shed is on the Bowes Railway, whereas locos used on the Tanfield branch were stabled at the nearby Bowes Bridge MPD (a sub-shed of Gateshead), the coaling ramp and turntable pit of which are still visible adjacent to the track between Andrews House and Sunniside.
-A winding engine occupied the Bowes Bridge site from 1840–81, a locomotive shed from 1881-1962.
+A winding engine occupied the Bowes Bridge site from 1840 to 1881, a locomotive shed from 1881 to 1962.
 The headshunt by Marley Hill signal box is the point where the west-east Bowes Railway crossed the south-north Tanfield branch.

 When the Tanfield Railway began running trains in 1977 a curve was installed to allow Marley Hill locos and trains onto the Tanfield Branch.
 Marley Hill engine shed is the oldest in the world still used for its original function.
 As collieries on the NCB line closed in the 1960s, coal was brought by road to adjacent drops for onward rail transport, and the shed saw further use servicing other local colliery locomotives.

 Originally a wooden railed horse drawn waggonway, conversion to a steel railed railway began in 1837, and by 1840 was complete as far as Tanfield Moor Colliery, using stationary steam engines, gravity inclines and horses.
 In 1881, while operated by the North Eastern Railway, steam locomotives replaced the stationary steam engines and horses.
 Although primarily a coal railway, it did carry some passengers.
 The railway closed when the last colliery on the line at East Tanfield ceased production in 1964.